Advitya17/AutoBrickify/README.md

 Then run the command below to setup the tool environment.

-`python run.py env-setup` (alternative you can build with the Dockerfile!)
+`python run.py env-setup` (alternatively you can build with the Dockerfile!)

 This'll print a message to the console at the end to confirm setup.